1009Media/databendingutils-rs/README.md

 - Gabriel Sykes

 ---
-This project is licensed under the GNU GPL V3.
+This project is licensed under the GNU LGPL-2.1